chestozo/knol/js.md

 void anything;                              // => undefined
 Array(5).join('x')                          // Cool way to create a string "xxxxx". via https://clck.ru/9hDF4 ("00000000" + num).substr(-length);         // If you need to prefix number with zeros. via https://clck.ru/9hDF4
+Array(2) is not the same as [ undefined, undefined ]  // There is a difference in unset item and item set to undefined.
 ```

 ### WAT!